How often do you use Facebook, Instagram, Twitter, or LinkedIn?

 In fact, according to the Canadian Internet Registration Authority (CIRA), 67% of all Canadians use social media daily.
 These social media networks provide digital communities for people to connect and share information, ideas and entertainment.

 Social media is a digital technology that facilitates the creating and sharing of information, ideas, and other forms of content via digital communities and networks.

 We are social beings that have a fundamental human need to connect with each other.
 The more we feel a deep sense of connection with others, the more we feel a sense of belonging to a community, creating happiness and meaning in our lives.

 If you want to connect with people and be part of their community, you need to go where the community is.
 You need to be connecting before you are actually needed.

 Ed Bennett, University of Maryland Medical Centre, 2012

-In addition to connecting people to people, social media also connects people to businesses.
+In addition to connecting people to people, social media also connects people to businesses in Edmonton.
 Social media marketing is one of the most effective strategies for growing your health and wellness practice with new patients.

 We wrote this article to help you learn:

 Social media marketing is about creating and sharing digital content on social networks, providing information and ideas, and creating digital communities.

 What are the benefits of social media marketing?